janusboandersen/E3ISD1-SW/README.md

 The repo contains various code and experiments for the Software stream of E3ISD1 at AU Engineering.

 ## Purpose
 This course focuses on C++ development in embedded Linux systems, using among other the BeagleBone Pocket.
-No particular dialect is chosen, but I aim at modern C++, so using C++11/14/17.
+No particular dialect is chosen, but I aim at modern C++, so using facilities from C++11/14/17.

 ## Testing
 The repo should use GoogleTest for most testing purposes.
 See e.g.